Like any other product or service, elearning needs marketing to attract customers, get them to buy into it, and keep them coming back for more.

 "I get recognition for completion"

-Related to the above, if your organization is one that rewards completion of training, through performance review, credits, or advancement, play to that in your marketing messages.
+Related to the above, if your organisation is one that rewards completion of training, through performance review, credits, or advancement, play to that in your marketing messages.

 "I get a chance to network"

-There will undoubtedly be other motivators specific to your learners in your organization.
-You need to find out what they are, and position your e-learning as addressing these benefits.
+There will undoubtedly be other motivators specific to your learners in your organisation.
+You need to find out what they are, and position your elearning as addressing these benefits.
 A good exercise in doing this is to list all the features of your e-learning and convert them into “which means learner can…” benefit statements.
-For example
+For example:

 3. Line managers are your new best friends